Bridgend: Future developments

 Construction on a 1500-home sustainable "village" at Parc Derwen near Coity began in 2011.
 The scheme was a collaboration between several house-builders and public bodies including the National Assembly, and was planned with strict guidelines regarding architecture and the environment.
 Concerns exist from Coity in particular that this development may impact on their village's identity.

 Studies were carried out by the local council with a view to improving retail provision in the town centre.
 Attracting bigger high-street chains to the town, such as Marks & Spencer, Next, and Debenhams is seen as key to this.

 At Elder Yard, a derelict Grade II-listed building in the heart of the town centre is due to be converted to a restaurant and provide the impetus for other improvements there, including a public courtyard and extra retail and leisure provision.

 Politics

-As of December 2019, the local Member of Parliament is Jamie Wallis (Welsh Conservative), the Member of the Senedd for Bridgend is Sarah Murphy (Labour) along with the regional members for the South Wales West region: Luke Fletcher (Plaid Cymru), Thomas Giffard (Conservative), Altaf Hussain (Conservative) and Sioned Williams (Plaid Cymru).
+As of July 2024, the local Member of Parliament is Chris Elmore (Welsh Labour), the Member of the Senedd for Bridgend is Sarah Murphy (Labour) along with the regional members for the South Wales West region: Luke Fletcher (Plaid Cymru), Thomas Giffard (Conservative), Altaf Hussain (Conservative) and Sioned Williams (Plaid Cymru).